 - 1. Increase local community participation and involvement in tourism, in order to increase the direct benefits derived by local community residents from the tourism sector; - 2.
 Improve and upgrade the tourism product offering in Saint Lucia; - 3.
-Reduce poverty and unemployment levels; and ultimately - 4.
-Stimulate tourism-related economic activity with a view to enhancing the multiplier effect from Tourism, thereby contributing to economic and socio-cultural growth and development in the community and country.
+Alleviate poverty and reduce unemployment levels; and ultimately - 4.
+Stimulate tourism-related economic activity with a view to enhancing the multiplier effect from Tourism, thereby contributing to economic and socio-cultural growth and development.

-2. BACKGROUND
+1.1 BACKGROUND